LERCAutomation/DataExtractor-ArcPro-UserGuide/preface/preface.rst

 :doc:`FAQs <../faq/faq>` \ has a list of commonly asked questions and their answers.

-:doc:`../appendix/appendix` \ contains examples of the XML configuration files for MapInfo and ArcGIS, lists known issues with the tool and contains a copy of the GNU Free Documentation License v1.3 covering this guide.
+:doc:`../appendix/appendix` \ contains an example of an XML configuration file for ArcGIS Pro and contains a copy of the GNU Free Documentation License v1.3 covering this guide.

 .. index::